-In order to operate properly over UT layer implementations that perform their own retransmission, CFDP in unacknowledged mode must better tolerate the routine arrival of metadata and file data after the arrival of the EOF PDU for the same transaction.
+In order to operate properly over unit-data transfer (UT) layer implementations that perform their own retransmission, CFDP in unacknowledged mode must better tolerate the routine arrival of metadata and file data after the arrival of the EOF PDU for the same transaction.
 A simple solution would be for EOF arrival to trigger a timer cycle, similar to the NAK timer cycle in acknowledged mode, which checks transaction completeness periodically.

-- 1. Draft the CFDP Recommendation revisions needed to effect this new behavior. - 2.
-Modify at least two CFDP implementations to comply with the revised specification. - 3.
-Demonstrate the interoperability of the modified implementations. - 4.
+- 1. Draft the CFDP Recommendation revisions needed to effect this new behavior; - 2.
+Modify a CFDP implementation to comply with the revised specification.
+Note: Because the revised procedures are unilateral (there is no reciprocal protocol traffic), there is no interoperability issue; - 3.
+Demonstrate the modified implementation; - 4.
 Submit the revisions for incorporation into the CCSDS Recommended Standard for CFDP.

-Date Milestone 31 October 2003 WG chartered and active.
-14 November 2003 Publish proposed revisions to 727.0-B-2 as a Proposed Standard.
-19 December 2003 JPL demonstration of initial implementation of the Proposed Standard; WG analyze results.
-9 January 2004 Publish final revisions ("pink sheets") as a Draft Standard.
-9 January - 12 March 2004 Agency formal reviews.
-23 January 2004 Demonstrate second implementation and demonstrate interoperability of the two implementations; publish results to Agencies.

-12 March - 14 May 2004 Overlay Pink Sheet testing on current CFDP Interoperability testing.
-21 May 2004 Submit Draft Standard for acceptance as a Recommended Standard, revising 727.0-B-2.
+Date Milestone 31 October 2003 WG established 14 November 2003 Published proposed revisions to CCSDS 727.0-B-1 as a proposed Standard 19 December 2003 JPL demonstration of initial implementation of the proposed Standard; WG analyzes results 12 November 2004 Publish final revisions ("pink sheets") as a draft Standard 15 November 2004 - 7 February 2005 Agency Formal Reviews 7 February 2005 Submit draft Standard for acceptance as a Recommended Standard, revising CCSDS 727.0-B-2